ry0hei-kobayashi/spleeter-docker/README.md

 ・PASSWD is your local machines password.
 PASSWD=xxxxxxxx

-(USERNAME,IP,PASSWD　are used for scp command.)
+USERNAME,IP,PASSWD are used for scp command.
+If you have some probolem, please try rebuild with no cache.
+Please add --no-cache option.